Cookie choices

 High intent

-Why this route converts better than a generic page
+Why this route works better than broad browsing

-It matches the platform and intent directly, answers the privacy objection, and moves the user into proof-oriented workflow instead of generic browsing.
+It matches the platform and question directly, explains the privacy boundary, and moves into proof review without generic browsing.

 • Location-led scope helps narrow which platforms and matches deserve closer review first.